PacktPublishing/ASP.NET-Core-5-and-React-Second-Edition/README.md

-# NET-5-and-React-17---Second-Edition
-NET 5 and React 17 - Second Edition, published by Packt
+ASP.NET Core 5 and React - Second Edition, published by Packt, published by Packt